Ronald Gómez (Aruban footballer)

-Frederick Ronald Gómez (born 25 October 1984) is an Aruban football player.
+Frederick Ronald Gómez (born 25 October 1984) known as Ronald is an Aruban former footballer who played almost exclusively for RCA as a striker/defender and serving as Captain in the Aruban Division di Honor.
 He has played for the Aruba national team.

 International career

 He appeared during the 2014 FIFA World Cup qualification against St. Lucia, in the first leg where he scored a victory goal in a 4-2 match, matching the result of the previous game.
 He also appeared in the 2018 FIFA World Cup qualification as a forward.
 In 2018, he netted his goal in the qualifying rounds of the CONCACAF Nations League resulting 3–1 victory against Bermuda national football team.